Dana Keck BSIE 2017

 Now a senior in industrial engineering, Keck sees her college experience as one that was heavily influenced by her involvement in ISE, especially with the student-run Institute of Industrial and Systems Engineers, or IISE.

-She said IISE has been her biggest involvement in college.
+She says IISE has been her biggest involvement in college.
 She served as treasurer during her junior year, and she is now the organization’s vice president.

 As vice president, Keck organizes external relations and professional development opportunities for the group, which includes planning corporate info sessions, career fair preps, LinkedIn workshops and organizing Six Sigma and Lean certification workshops.